-But, I finally decided to just go for it and reupholster my chair with the most beautiful blue velvet fabric.
-And, it looks great!
+But, I finally decided to just go for it and reupholster my wingback chair with the most beautiful blue velvet fabric.
+And, it looks SO GOOD!

 This isn’t a step by step guide from me.
 I don’t really feel like I’ve done enough chairs to give a full step by step tutorial.

-Plus, I have my favorite tips and process shots from my DIY wingback chair makeover.
+Plus, I have my favorite tips and process pictures from my DIY wingback chair upholstery makeover.